This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-Note: Below are the directions for active dry yeast.
-If you’re using instant yeast, simply mix together your flour, instant yeast, sugar, salt, and garlic powder.
-Then blend in the warm water and olive oil, and proceed as instructed.
+Note: If you’re using instant yeast, skip the activation step and mix the flour, instant yeast, sugar, salt, and garlic powder together.
+Then add warm water and olive oil and proceed with the rest of the instructions.

-Pro Tip: Use an instant-read thermometer to check the water temperature, aiming for 100-110°F. Too hot (above 130°F), and you’ll risk killing the yeast.
-If you’re without a thermometer, the water should feel warm, but not hot, to the touch.
+Pro Tip: Use an instant-read thermometer to check that the water is between 100-110°F. If you don’t have a thermometer, the water should feel warm, not hot, to the touch.

 a measuring cup filled with water and an instant read thermometer in the cup measuring the temperature.

-1. Activate the Yeast: Add yeast to the water and wait about 2 minutes for bubbles to form, signaling the yeast is active.
+• Sprinkle the yeast into the water.
+Let it sit for about 2 minutes until bubbles form, indicating the yeast is active.

 yeast dissolving in water in a large bowl.

-1. Mix in Flavor Enhancers: Incorporate the sugar, salt, garlic powder, and olive oil into the water-yeast mixture.
+• Stir in the sugar, salt, garlic powder, and olive oil until combined.

 sugar, oil, water, and yeast in a mixing bowl.

-Pro Tip: The dough will initially appear lumpy but should smooth out after kneading.
+Note: The dough may look lumpy at first but will smooth out after kneading.

 pizza dough in a mixing bowl before kneading.

-1. Knead the Dough: Turn the dough onto a lightly floured surface and knead for about 3 minutes until smooth.
-If the dough is too sticky, sprinkle a teaspoon of flour at a time.
+• Transfer the dough to a lightly floured surface and knead for about 3 minutes until it’s smooth and elastic.
+Add flour sparingly if the dough is too sticky.

 pizza dough on a floured surface after kneading.

-1. Let it Rise: Lightly grease a large bowl and place your dough inside, turning it to coat with oil.
-Cover and let it rise in a warm, draft-free space until it doubles in size—usually about 30 minutes.
+• Lightly grease a large bowl, place the dough inside, and turn it to coat with oil.
+Cover and let it rise in a warm, draft-free space for about 30 minutes, or until it doubles in size.

-Pro Tip: Dough rises best in warm settings.
-Placing it in your oven with just the oven light on can often provide enough warmth.
+Pro Tip: For a warm spot, place the bowl in your oven with just the oven light on.

 pizza dough in a greased bowl before rising.

-1. Deflate and Shape: Once risen, punch down the dough to release air.
-Transfer to a floured surface and shape it into a circle or press it into a greased small rectangular pan.
+• Once risen, punch down the dough to release air.
+Transfer it to a floured surface and shape it into a circle or press it into a greased small 9×13-inch quarter-sheet pan.

-Pro Tip: I find that a 9×13-inch baking sheet works great for this recipe.
-If the dough resists, let it rest under a kitchen towel for 10 minutes before continuing.
+Pro Tip: If the dough resists shaping, let it rest under a kitchen towel for 10 minutes before continuing.

 unbaked pizza dough on a small rectangular baking sheet.